MMarieSchuckart/Masters_Thesis/README.md

 # Merle's Master's Thesis Repo
-(last updated: October 6th 2021)
+(last updated: November 17th 2021)

 This repository is used to collect all the scripts I wrote for my Master's thesis.

 &nbsp;

 ## Overview
-This repository only contains a [script for reading in / preprocessing](/read_and_preproc_data.py) test data I got from Julius and another one for the [stats part](/stats.py).
+This repository only contains a [script for reading in / preprocessing](/old_scripts/read_and_preproc_data.py) test data I got from Julius and another one for the [stats part](/stats.py).
+This script is super long so I'm currently trying to split it up a bit, turn the parts into functions and execute them from a main script.

-This is work in progress (e.g. the analysis of the GSS data is still missing).&nbsp;  🐢
+This is work in progress.&nbsp;  🐢

 The data that I use to write the scripts right now are from a pilot study with a patient with Parkinson's disease, it's only a single file that ends somewhere in block 1 (so there's quite a bit missing).
 There are no real datasets yet, so I haven't tested my script yet.